altermo/ultimate-autopair.nvim/notes/list-of-things-that-I-may-implement.md

 + [ ] have the ability to disable langtree filter: if tree.root, go to parent langtree
 + [ ] somehow make collitions not happen
 + [ ] option to disable open pair detecting backspace/newline/insert
++ [ ] be able to create non pair mappings which work with the pair api
++ [ ] use spesific addons; like work for nvim-treesitter-endwise/add quote after list